cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 ---

 ## Disclaimer!
-- This intro programming tutorial in python is NOT nearly as comprehensive as the intro programming tutorial in R.
+- This intro programming tutorial in Python is NOT nearly as comprehensive as the intro programming tutorial in R.
-- If you have never programmed in any language before, this tutorial may skip key pieces of information
+- If you have never programmed in any language before, this tutorial may skip key pieces of information.
-- Instead, the goal of this tutorial is to provide some key pieces of 'translation' information for people with some programming experience who would like to use python
+- Instead, the goal of this tutorial is to provide some key pieces of 'translation' information for people with some programming experience who would like to use Python.

-## Goals of this lesson
+## Goals of this Lesson

 ### Students will:
-- Understand and be comfortable working with the basic data types in python
+- Understand and be comfortable working with the basic data types in Python
-- Be able to use arithmetic, relational operators, and lists in python
+- Be able to use arithmetic, relational operators, and lists in Python
 - For those coming from R, be aware of differences across languages, especially in indexing

 ## Links to Files